otzy007/itchy-octo-woof/README.md

 The type is checked when setting a new value and in case the type is not right it will raise a TypeError exception.

+I took this approach in order to maintain most of the same behaviour `attr_accessor` does in order to keep things as usual.
 ### Example Usage
 ```
 class Thing